percona/pmm-doc/docs/get-started/alerting.md

 #### Root Notification policy

 Percona Alerting comes pre-configured with a Notification Root Policy, which is the default notification policy.
-It uses the **grafana-default-email** contact point and is applied all alerts that don’t have a custom notification policy assigned to them.
+It uses the **grafana-default-email** contact point and is applied to all alerts that don’t have a custom notification policy assigned to them.

 #### How matching works